markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-One to three spaces indentation are allowed:
+Up to three spaces of indentation are allowed:

 ```````````````````````````````` example
  ### foo